eshwen/macOS-setup/README.md

 [[ "$(piactl get connectionstate)" != "Connected" ]]; echo "$?"
 ```

 Now it will show the PIA icon when the VPN is connected.
-An unintuitive subtlety with these shell scripts is that Bartender designates `1` as True and `0` as False, the opposite of the Unix default.
+An unintuitive subtlety with these shell scripts is that Bartender designates `1` as True and `0` as False - the opposite of the Unix default!
 This is why the operator above is `!=` instead of `==`.

 ## System sounds